Improving as One

 In reviewing our curriculum, we looked carefully at what we were teaching through the Cornerstones projects and made deliberate choices as to which parts we continued to use and which parts we adapted.
 Each subject area was analysed in terms of National Curriculum coverage, key knowledge (procedural, factual and conceptual) and the sequence of learning objectives.
 Connections were made within and across subjects, terms and year groups, with a strong focus on key vocabulary.

 As a result of this, the progressive learning for each term in each year has been developed around a central topic.
 Cornerstones is now being used as a valuable resource, particularly for History and Geography teaching.
 There is an Art and Design, a Design and Technology, a Music and a Computing project each term.
 Science is taught discretely with cross curricular links being made to enrich and connect our curriculum wherever possible.
 Religious Education (RE), Physical Education (PE), Personal Social Health and Emotional (PSHE) and Modern Foreign Languages (MFL) are all taught following a published scheme of work with appropriate links made wherever possible.
 There is a cross-curricular approach to the English curriculum and we follow a mastery approach to the teaching of Mathematics.
 We pride ourselves in adding breadth to our curriculum through enrichment opportunities and embrace our local community.
 We endeavour to meet the needs of all of our children and ensure that we adapt our curriculum to challenge and support the needs of all our learners in order for everyone to improve.

 The revised curriculum documents have been in use from the start of this academic year 2020-21.
-The Autumn Term was spent devising new termly Medium Flows of learning; planning and mapping the teaching of each subject in sequenced chunks and showing the small steps through learning questions.
-This is an area which we aim to refine and expand throughout the year with the creation of resourced units of work.
+Time has been spent devising new termly 'Medium Flows of Learning'; planning and mapping the teaching of each subject in sequenced chunks.
+This is an area which will continue to refine and expand throughout this academic year with the creation of resourced units of work.

-Please also view the Recovery Curriculum starting September 2020.
+Please also view our Recovery Curriculum here.